redpesk-common/spawn-binding/docs/3-configuration.md

 * **mounts**: define mounted entry points to add into children containers.
 The goal is to provide the minimal set of resources necessary for the execution of a given children. ***Warning**: too many restrictions may prevent children from starting.
 This scenario might be harder than expected to debug.*

   * **target**: this label is mandatory it define the mount point inside your container namespace as view by children processes.
   * **source**: this is an optional entry point that defines the path within your hosting environment that you wish to import.
-When undefined source==target, which repond to the situation whre you want the same path inside and outside of the container : /usr,/lib64,...
+When undefined source==target, which respond to the situation where you want the same path inside and outside of the container : /usr,/lib64,...
 When used source path is check at configuration time.
 If source does not exist and 'autocreate' is set, the spawn-binding will try to create the mounting point on the hosting environment.
 When source does not exist or cannot be created spawn-binding refuses to start.

   * **mode**: specify the type of mount to use:
     * **rw/ro** or 'read'/'write' is used to mount directory in either read-only or read-write.